j-signorelli/jots/src/README.md

 There are plans to implement nonlinear iterative solvers for these terms and this section will be expanded accordingly.

-# Approximations for Nonhomogeneous Non-Constant Dirichlet + Neumann BCs
+## Approximations for Non-Constant Dirichlet + Neumann BCs

 Nonhomogeneous time-varying Dirichlet boundary conditions involve fixing some values of $\dfrac{d \vec{u}}{dt}$ **in time**, $\dfrac{d\vec{u}_D}{dt}$, since values of $u$ on $\partial \Omega_D$ may change in time.
 Currently, JOTS assumes that $\dfrac{d\vec{u}_D}{dt}\approx 0$.
 This is a source of error as solutions to the derivatives of the free DOFs depend on derivatives of the essential DOFs (See [here](https://github.com/mfem/mfem/issues/1720)).